gwsystems/systems_musings/topics.md

 # List of Potential Topics for Musing

 - OSX sandbox [escapes](https://jhftss.github.io/A-New-Era-of-macOS-Sandbox-Escapes/) (see the slides therein)
+- How is Rust memeory Safe?
+What does that mean.
+[This link maybe?](https://stanford-cs242.github.io/f18/lectures/05-1-rust-memory-safety.html)
 - bolt and [binary layout optimization](https://lwn.net/Articles/993828/)
 - Add links/tutorials/descriptions of DHCP???
 How it is used in containers and in the cloud...
 - Ftrace and how it works (Sam)